-The overall goal of this project is to characterize the natural history of disease progression in patients with USH2A related retinal degeneration associated with congenital hearing loss (Usher syndrome type 2a) or non-syndromic retinitis pigmentosa (RP39).
+The overall goal of this project funded by the Foundation Fighting Blindness is to characterize the natural history of disease progression in patients with USH2A related retinal degeneration associated with congenital hearing loss (Usher syndrome type 2a) or non-syndromic retinitis pigmentosa (RP39).

 This natural history study of patients with USH2A mutations will accelerate the development of outcome measures for clinical trials.
 Sensitive, objective outcome measures of retinal degeneration will greatly facilitate development of treatments for Usher syndrome patients.
 Together these approaches are expected to have an impact on understanding USH2A-related retinal degeneration, developing experimental treatment protocols, and assessing their effectiveness.

 The goals and expected impact of this natural history study are to:

 - Report the natural history of retinal degeneration in patients with biallelic mutations in the USH2A gene

 - Identify sensitive structural and functional outcome measures to use for future multicenter clinical trials in USH2A-related retinal degeneration